Federal Prospects Hockey League: Staged fight incident

-In the final game of the regular season between Danville and Dayton, two friends and former teammates decided to stage a fight in the 3rd period.
-With a 4–0 lead and less than 10 minutes to go, Jesse Felten and Matt Puntureri squared off at center ice, and as punches would have been thrown, both players hugged it out instead.
+In the final game of the regular season between Danville and Dayton, two friends and former teammates decided to stage a fight in the third period.
+With a 4–0 Danville lead and less than 10 minutes to go, Jesse Felten and Matt Puntureri squared off at center ice, and as punches would have been thrown, both players hugged it out instead.
 Next, Puntureri pulled a can of beer from his pads, opened it, and in each other's embrace, the two skated around center ice toasting the crowd to mixed reactions.
 The league announced that Felten would be suspended for the remainder of the season and the playoffs, and he took a year off of organized hockey before returning to the FHL to play for Dayton in the 2015–16 season.
 No immediate discipline for Puntureri was announced, since it was Danville's last game of the season.
-Puntureri later stated that he believed he would be banned for life, which turned out to be correct; as he has yet to play another game in the league.
+Puntureri later stated that he believed he would be banned for life, which turned out to be correct; as he never played another professional game in North America.